CurlyPaul/cpc-z80-twisting-tower/OptimisationNotes.md

 ### DrawRowV2 implemented

-72118 cycles per draw... for a maximum of 45 frames BUT still need to put the deviding lines back and put the sheen right
+72118 cycles per draw... for a maximum of 45 frames BUT still need to put the dividing lines back and put the sheen right